Theparamvrsingh/Fleet-analytics-and-tracking-backend/README.md

 ## Publishing to GitHub

-This project is intended to live in a **new** repository under [theparamvrsingh](https://github.com/theparamvrsingh), not as a fork of any upstream template.

 1. On GitHub, create a new empty repository (for example `fleet-analytics-tracking-backend`).
 2. From this project directory: